LomasPersad/LomasPersad.github.io_old/README.md

 # Lomas Persad Homepage

-This is my home page where I keep track of past and current projects! please feel free to use what you find is useful!
+This is my home page where I keep track of past and current projects!
+Please feel free to use what you find is useful!

 This site was developed using a guide posted by ['Lazyren'](https://lazyren.github.io/about/)